New York Jets Logo

 New York Jets symbol

-The color palette has practically not changed over the entire history of the team.
-The only exception is the first logo, which was adopted when the club was called The Titans of New York: it combined pale gold and blue shades.
-Subsequent versions used a combination of white and dark green.
-It is still relevant today.
+The color palette has hardly changed throughout the team’s history.
+The exception is only the first logo adopted when the club was called “The Titans of New York”: it combined pale gold and blue shades.
+In subsequent versions, a combination of white and dark green was used.
+It remains relevant today.

 New York Jets color codes

-RGB: 0 63 45
+RGB:0 63 45

-CMYK: 90 46 80 55
+CMYK:90 46 80 55

-Pantone: PMS 3435 C*
+Pantone:PMS 3435 C*

-Did the New York Jets change their logo?
+Did the “New York Jets” change their logo?

-Yes, the New York Jets have experimented with their logo design many times, but in most cases, they stayed within the chosen concept, using a green oval as a base, repeating the shape of a soccer ball.
+Yes, the “New York Jets” have repeatedly experimented with the design of their logo, but in most cases, they remained within the chosen concept, using a green oval that repeats the shape of a football as the basis.

-When did the Jets change their logo?
+When did the “Jets” change their logo?

-New York Jets last changed their logo in 2019.
-Before that, they updated their visual identity in 1998, 1978, 1970, 1967, 1964, 1963.
-And the very first version was adopted in 1960 g.
+The last time the “New York Jets” changed their logo was in 2019.
+Before that, they updated their visual style in 1998, 1978, 1970, 1967, 1964, and 1963.
+The very first version was adopted in 1960.

-Why are the New York Jets called the Jets?
+Why are the “New York Jets” called “Jets”?

-This name was given to the franchise by its owner David Abraham “Sonny” Werblin.
-He chose the word “Jets” because it rhymed with the name of the New York Mets, a team that also played at Shea Stadium.
-The naming was also influenced by the fact that their home field was located next to LaGuardia Airport.
+The franchise’s owner, David Abraham “Sonny” Werblin, gave it such a name.
+He chose the word “Jets” because it rhymed with the name of the team “New York Mets,” which also played at Shea Stadium.
+The name was also influenced by the fact that their home field was located near LaGuardia Airport.

-What is the New York Jets slogan?
+What is the motto of the New York Jets team?

-New York Jets fans chant the battle cry, “J-E-T-S JETS!
+The fans of the “New York Jets” chant the battle cry: “J-E-T-S JETS!
 JETS!
-JETS!
-“It is believed to be the most famous song of football fans.
+JETS!”
+It’s considered the most famous song of football fans.